ewolff/microservice-consul-dns/README.md

 - Consul for Lookup/ Discovery
 - Apache as a reverse proxy to route calls to the appropriate SCS.
-- [Hystrix](https://github.com/netflix/hystrix) is used for resilience.
-See `CatalogClient` in `com.ewolff.microservice.order.clients` in the microservice-demo-order project .
-Note that the `CustomerClient` won't use Hystrix.
-This way you can see how a crash of the Customer microservices makes the Order microservice useless.

 How To Run
 ----------